Why are Russian pundits claiming Romania is preparing to invade Transnistria?

 A poll published in early February, a few weeks before the invasion of Ukraine, put support for reunification at over 74% in Romania but just 38.4% in Moldova.
 However, as reported by bne IntelliNews at the time, reunification is not high on the political agenda in Romania, and the result should be interpreted as meaning the Romanian respondents would not object to Moldova joining Romania.

-In Moldova, the issue is higher on the political agenda, as shown by the thousands-strong rallies in favour of reunification in 2018, and those Moldovans who responded positively can be seen as “unionists”.
+In Moldova, the issue is higher on the political agenda, as shown by the thousand-strong rallies in favour of reunification in 2018, and those Moldovans who responded positively can be seen as “unionists”.

 A more relevant question with some worrying possible answers is why the attacks took place and why Russian pundits are accusing Romania.

-Ever since the breakup of the Soviet Union, Russia has been quietly reassessing control over the lost parts of its former empire by backing separatists, thereby carving out territory from western-leaning Georgia and Ukraine, as well as Moldova.
+Ever since the breakup of the Soviet Union, Russia has been quietly re-asserting control over the lost parts of its former empire by backing separatists, thereby carving out territory from western-leaning Georgia and Ukraine, as well as Moldova.

 Russia has a history of using threats to its nationals – and the citizens of breakaway regions of fellow post-soviet states tend to have been issued Russian passports en masse – to justify military action in such conflicts.

 Currently the focus of the war in Ukraine is on the battle for the Donbas region.
-However, Moscow may be preparing for a push through to Transnistria should it Russia prevail against Ukrainian resistance in the Donbas, and go on to take Ukraine’s Black Sea coast.
+However, Moscow may be preparing for a push through to Transnistria should Russia prevail against Ukrainian resistance in the Donbas, and go on to take Ukraine’s Black Sea coast.